 PROCEDURE :

-Anyway, discard the root ends and any spoilt leaf of the coriander!
-Wash taking on a strainer!
+Anyway, discard root ends, any spoilt leaf of coriander!
+Wash taking on strainer!

-Blend adding little water at intervals for 2-3 minutes till it becomes a smooth paste!
+Take ingredients for Coriander Chutney in blender.
+Blend adding little water at intervals for 2-3 minutes until it becomes smooth paste!

 Keep on to tissue papers before serving.